November 19 2020 ■ Tips

 4. Make soups and broths

-Since soups are mostly liquid, they are a great way to keep your grandparents hydrated.
+Since soups are mostly liquid, they are a great way to keep hydrated.
 Pack them full of healthy vegetables that are high in water like broccoli, tomatoes, mushrooms, onions and celery.

-Find out what their favourite soup is and prepare a few meals for them.
+Find out what your elderly relative's favourite soup is and prepare a few meals for them.
 Soup freezes very well.
 You can stash half in the freezer for them to enjoy on a later day or if they are feeling too tired to cook, they can whip it out for a quick and easy meal.

-A healthy soup will also give your grandparent’s immunity a boost.
+A healthy soup will also boost immunity.
 Soups are full of cold-fighting nutrients.
 Chicken soup in particular, can help prevent the common cold especially when loaded with garlic, onions and celery.

 5. Get creative!

 Make them drinks that look appetising and fun to drink!
-Setup a happy hour date with your grandparents.
+Set up a happy hour date.
 Put on their favourite music and make some mocktails.
 Not only will they appreciate the quality time with you, but they also get to enjoy a delicious mocktail that will keep them hydrated.

-Sharing a mojito mocktail with your grandparents will sure bring up a story or two that you all will enjoy, and you will get to know your grandparents better.
+Sharing a mojito mocktail with your parents or grandparents will sure bring up a story or two that you all will enjoy, and you will get to know them better.

-Keep an eye out on your grandparents and watch out for symptoms of dehydration!
+Keep an eye out out for your older friends and family and watch out for symptoms of dehydration!

 Encourage your loved ones to consume water more regularly or offer them alternatives.
-If you are looking for other ways to promote your loved one’s well-being, we can offer refreshing filtered water to keep your loved one’s happy, healthy and hydrated.
+If you are looking for other ways to promote your loved one’s well-being, we can offer refreshing filtered water to keep them happy, healthy and hydrated.